 Long before thermophiles were discovered and geothermal areas became sites for scientific research, geothermal heat was a significant resource in Icelandic culture.
 The heat and water from sources such as hot springs were used for washing clothes, cooking food, and baking bread in steam boxes.
 People also constructed pipelines from the springs to their homes, where they built cisterns.
 An oven would then be placed in the cistern that circulated warm water within the house.
 Geothermal energy remains a resource in Icelandic society today.
 The Svartsengi power plant, located near the town of Grindavik on the Rekjanes peninsula, takes advantage of Iceland's abundant geothermal features.
 The plant utilizes the high temperature geothermal field located along the tectonic plate boundary to produce steam which in turn drives turbines to produce electricity.

-- The University Research Station in Hveragerdi: This is the home page for the University Research Station in Hveragerdi, Iceland as part of the University of Iceland.
-Research focus includes hot spring ecology, limnology and water quality, developing a hot spring and geothermal area educational website, Environmental Impact Assessments (EIA) at geothermal fields planned for energy exploitation,...(more info)
+- Home page for the University Research Station in Hveragerdi, Iceland as part of the University of Iceland: Research focus includes hot spring ecology, limnology and water quality, developing a hot spring and geothermal area educational website, Environmental Impact Assessments (EIA) at geothermal fields planned for energy exploitation,...(more info)

 - The Hveragerdi Geothermal Area, Hveragerdi, Iceland: This website contains a broad overview of the Hveragerdi geothermal area in Hveragerdi, Iceland.
 Topics related to Hveragerdi in this site include the geography and geology, history of Hveragerdi geothermal area, biology, hotsprings,...(more info)